ZeusCodes-Official/DS-Olympus-/machineLearning/movieClassification/README.md

 ### **Conclusion**

-- For this project i.e. Movies classification we have used two classification algorithms that are Naive Bayes and KNN using same training and testing data.
+- For this project i.e. Movie Classification we have used two classification algorithms that are Naive Bayes and KNN using same training and testing data.

 - The accuracy of KNN model is higher than that of Naive bayes model.

 - The error for KNN model is lower than that of Naive bayes model.

-- We can conclude that KNN is more effiecient classification algorithm than Naive Bayes algorithm.
+- We can conclude that KNN is more efficient classification algorithm than Naive Bayes algorithm.

 ### **Author**